“It was raw Sorcery. It was perfect Sorcery.”

 • Take action to promote Series events (e.g. publish content, create promotional posts, spread word of mouth via Discord servers and social media)

-Members of the Series Council are not eligible to win Helpful Hob awards.
+Explorer Series Council members and event organizers are not eligible to win Savior awards.

 How to Help the Explorer Series Continue